From ‘Lady Woodcarvers’ to Professionals: The Remarkable Pinwill Sisters

 This splendidly illustrated book brings the story of three remarkable nineteenth-century women to life.
 It recounts in rich detail the beginnings of the Rashleigh Pinwill ecclesiastical woodcarving company in Ermington, Devon, in the early 1890s, through to the establishment of a Plymouth-based business, ranked among the best in the Westcountry, and run single-handedly by Violet Pinwill until the 1950s.
 The front cover, featuring a beautifully-carved praying angel from Plympton St Mary, Devon, is shown on the right.

-£25.00 + £4.00 p&p (mainland UK) with payment by bank transfer or cheque.
+£25.00 + £3.00 p&p (mainland UK) with payment by bank transfer or cheque.
 Please enquire for overseas postage and payment.
 You can use the Contact page to order.
 Trade terms available for independent bookshops.

 For those living in (or visiting) Devon and Cornwall, there are several bookshops that now stock The Remarkable Pinwill Sisters.
 These are: